-As noted above, NASEO also supports additional energy title programs and RESP.
-There are several of note that should be supported at mandatory funding levels.
+As noted above, NASEO also supports additional energy title programs.
+There are several of note that should be supported at mandatory funding levels and RESP.
 These include the Biomass Crop Assistance Program, Biorefinery Assistance, Renewable Chemical and Biobased Product Manufacturing Assistance Program, and the Biobased Markets Program (otherwise referred to as "Biopreferred"), the Biomass Research & Development Initiative, the Bioenergy Program for Advanced Biofuels, the Biodiesel Fuel Education Program, and the Carbon Utilization and Biogas Education Program.

-In FY'21, we urge your support for the REAP program and the Rural Energy for America Loans program, and additional energy title programs as noted above.
+In FY'22, we urge your support for the REAP program and the Rural Energy for America Loans program, and additional energy title programs as noted above.
 We also support expansion and support for "on-bill" financing programs (RESP) through USDA.
+For all these programs, we recommend streamlining the applications in order to reduce paperwork burdens for low-cost grants and loans.